-It is a miserable, cold dreich Autumn day in Berlin.
-I’m looking back at pictures from a summer of travel like no other.
+It is a miserable, cold dreich day in Berlin.
+I’m looking back at pictures from last summer, a summer of travel like no other when life seem to back to normal almost.
 I’m time travelling again, as one does in moments of strife.
 I’m wishing myself back to the start of the journey from Dresden where I was about to jump on the S-Bahn train heading to Radebeul, heart of Germany’s smallest wine region- Saxony.

 It was a similar misty, moody day at the end of the summer.
 South of Dresden, the landscape becomes widescreen, spread out like a Super 8 film and terraced vineyards arch steeply into your view.
 They stand sturdily upright, protectively framing the terraced landscape, as they’ve done dutifully, for almost the last 850 years.
 I close my eyes and imagine what the valley would have looked like back in the 12th century.
 The area had been considered something of an economic backwater, undeveloped and unloved until a senior member of the Catholic Church, Bishop Benno had the grand idea of planting vines there, which legend dictates, was to help cultivate wine for his Holy Mass.
 An unusual intervention but then again as Europe’s most northern wine growing region, Saxony has always defied the norm.
 Even when the odds have been stacked against them.
 After overcoming the steep decline in temperatures that swept Europe in the 18th/19th century (that turned Sachsen wine into a sour, unforgettable mess), in early 19th century, Saxony was hit by the Philoxmena plague that destroyed the vines.
 That, combined with the fact that large breweries of the time reduced the price of their beer, sounded the death knell of the wine industry.
 After the barren years of communism, wine making in the region has made a comeback in the post reunification era, thanks to the joint collective efforts of independent winemakers in the region.